cdl-geneseo/geneseo-dictionary/B/Butt.md

 # Butt

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Butt

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 AJ/NN: Derogatory term referring to appearance; &quot;She is butt.&quot; S92 Clipped from ''butt-ugly''.
 Said to be Obs.
 F94 butt: 38% of those surveyed identified the term to mean unattractive